aleksavidovic/PyNES/README.md

 # PyNES
 ## A simple NES Emulator written in Python
 The goal of this project is to teach me how to write emulators, and everything that goes with it.
-Meaning, this project is primarily for educational purposes.
 ## Architecture
-In order to emulate a NES console, my idea is to emulate each of the internal components and then somehow make them work together.
+In order to emulate a NES console, the idea is to emulate each of the internal components and then make them work together.

 These components include:
 + CPU